-Figure 3: This chart depicts the timing, Cascadia Subduction Zone events over the past 10,000 years.
-The most recent event occurred on January 26, 1700.
+Figure 3: This chart depicts the timing, requency, and magnitude of the last 19 great Cascadia Subduction Zone events over the occurred on January 26, 1700.
 The 1700 event is considered to be a "medium sized" event.
-The data used to create this chart came from research that examined the many submarine landslides, known as "turbidites," earthquakes (Witter and others, 2011).
-The the bigger the earthquake."
+The data used to create this chart came from research that examined the many earthquakes (Witter and others, 2011).
+The